 There can be nothing worse than a parent getting a phone call or a knock at the door with someone telling them that their child has been killed.
 Regardless of the age of the child, the pain will be tremendous.
 Right now, according to state law, parents of adult children killed due to another person’s negligence cannot file wrongful death lawsuits.
 That may be about to change.

 At Russell & Hill, PLLC, we understand that any wrongful death case can be incredibly difficult.
 That is why we want to help you get through this.
 Our knowledgeable and experienced team will work to secure the compensation you deserve.
-If you need a Seattle wrongful death attorney, call us today.
+If you need a Washington wrongful death attorney, call us today.

 The state legislature is working on a bill that would allow parents of adult children who are killed in negligent situations to sue those responsible.
 SB 5163 would change current law, which prevents such lawsuits.